-While interrogating a focus group discussion, to give their views on bias and accuracy, it postulated that; bias and accuracy in mass media provide homeschooling families with opportunities for meaningful discussions and debates.
-The focus group discussion further added that, by analyzing and comparing contrasting perspectives and examining how bias and accuracy influence media coverage, students develop critical thinking, communication, and negotiation skills.
+Findings from the focus group discussions indicated that bias and accuracy in mass media provide homeschooling families with opportunities for meaningful discussions and debates (Focus group discussion, 10/4/2023).
+The discussions further revealed that, by analyzing and comparing contrasting perspectives and examining how bias and accuracy influence media coverage, students develop critical thinking, communication, and negotiation skills.
 Thus, engaging in these discussions promotes a deeper understanding of media influence and encourages students to form well-rounded opinions.
-Based on the sentiments of the focus group discussion, this study also found that, bias and accuracy in mass media prompt homeschooling students to consider the ethical dimensions of media consumption and production.
+Through the discussions, this study also found that bias and accuracy in mass media prompt homeschooling students to consider the ethical dimensions of media consumption and production.
 Homeschooling parents can encourage discussions about responsible journalism, media ethics, and the potential impact of biased or inaccurate reporting on individuals and society.
 This fosters ethical awareness and a sense of responsibility in engaging with mass media.

-However, the study concluded that bias and accuracy in mass media promote interplay with homeschooling by fostering critical thinking skills, encouraging media literacy education, diversifying media consumption, emphasizing fact-checking and verification, stimulating discussions and debates, and raising ethical considerations.
+However, the study ascertained that bias and accuracy in mass media promote interplay with homeschooling by fostering critical thinking skills, encouraging media literacy education, diversifying media consumption, emphasizing fact-checking and verification, stimulating discussions and debates, and raising ethical considerations.
 By addressing bias and accuracy within the homeschooling environment, families can empower students to navigate the media landscape effectively, critically engage with information, and become discerning consumers of mass media.